14 Electric Off road vehicles coming by around mid-decade

 The Defender Electric (rendered) will shift to the modern MLA Flex platform, but it is not expected to have too many visual differentiators.

-The Land Rover Defender is currently one of the most capable off-road vehicles in the market.
+The Land Rover Defender is currently one of the most capable off-road vehicles on the market.
 The final chink in its armor is the lack of an all-electric version.
 However, as per Auto Express magazine, that will not stay that way for too long.
 The British automaker will be electrifying the boxy off-roader, most probably during the SUV’s mid-life update, with the debut planned in 2025.

 All three variants of the Defender are to be fully electrified, and the British magazine expects Land Rover to move them to the Flex Modular Longitudinal Architecture (MLA) platform, which already underpins models such as the Range Rover and Range Rover Sport, ready for EV powertrains.
 The publication also cited an insider, suggesting the Defender EV could get a 100 kWh battery that may allow for a range of up to 300 miles (presumed to be WLTP range).